 Map-Based Navigation

 We constructed a geometrical map of the MotionLab laboratory using the follow-the-teacher procedure.
 (These teaching steps are not shown here.)
 The map contains positions and names of several featured points: “home,” “sf,” “library,” “ny,” and “copier,” as shown in the diagram below.
-The whole set of information supports the Swan robot as it navigates reliably.
+This entire set of information embedded in a graph supports the Swan robot as it navigates reliably.

 We initially place the Swan at “home.”